magiclane/magiclane-maps-sdk-examples-for-android/README.md

 * [Hello Map](HelloMap) - Display a map.
 * [Hello Map Compose](HelloMapCompose) - Display a map using Jetpack Compose.
 * [Hello SDK](HelloSdk) - Show how the Maps SDK for Android can be integrated into your project.
+* [Import GeoJSON Markers](ImportGeoJsonMarkers) - Import markers from a GeoJSON file and display them on the map as a clustered marker collection.
 * [Lane Instructions](LaneInstructions) - Calculate the routes between 2 given landmarks; display the recommended lanes for the next turn instruction.
 * [Location Wikipedia](LocationWikipedia) - Search for a landmark; request Wikipedia info about first resulted landmark, if exists.
 * [Map Compass](MapCompass) - Display an interactive map with a compass.